bikehopper/bikehopper-ui/README.md

 ## Getting Started With the BikeHopper UI

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-You can find the original CRA [readme here](create-react-app-readme.md).
+This project uses [Vite](https://vitejs.dev/) as its build system and for running a dev server.
 To get started clone this repo, copy the `.env.development.template` to `.env.development.local` and put in a Mapbox token you create (free plan is fine), run `npm install`, then run `npm start`.

 Requests to `localhost` are proxied to `https://api-staging.bikehopper.org`.
-This is configured by the "proxy" property in the package.json of this repo.
+This is configured by a "proxy" property within `vite.config.json`.
 Presently there is a thin client library at `src/lib/BikehopperClient.js`.
 More methods should be added as needed.
 This library calls the Bikehopper [backend](https://github.com/bikehopper/bikehopper-web-app).

+To expose your dev server to your local network (so you can access it from your phone), run `npx vite --host`.

 ## Configuring local GraphHopper